-For any of the mail options, service on Defendant must be made no later than 3 business days after service on the garnishee.
+B. Personal service by the sheriff or other approved process service.
+For any of the mail options, service on the defendant must be made no later than 3 business days after service on the garnishee.
 Personal service of the defendant must be made within a "reasonable" period of time.
 A garnishment action will be dismissed if the defendant is not properly served.